 Welcome to country ceremonies or speeches are often confused with acknowledgments of country speeches.
 There is a big difference between the two and this article aims to define each one to avoid confusion and embarrassment.

-Here is a fine example of an acknowledgement of country by Author Tom Doig.
+Below is a great example of an acknowledgement of country by Author Tom Doig.

 Below is an example of a beautiful welcome to country on Larrakia land by Robert Mills.
-This is a part of a digital production that is part of a series of educational welcome messages from different areas around Australia.
+This production is part of a series of educational welcome messages from different areas around Australia.
 The welcome message is clear, informative and should leave you with a sense of respect and responsibility.

-Traditional welcome to country ceremonies may also involve gift exchanges, smoke ceremonies also known as cleansing ceremonies as well as traditional dances that have had their meanings passed down from generation to generation over thousands of years.
+Traditional welcome to country ceremonies may also involve gift exchanges, smoke ceremonies also known as cleansing ceremonies.
+They may also include traditional dances that have had their meanings passed down from generation to generation over thousands of years.